Keppy Ekpenyong: Early life and education

-Ekpenyong born on 21 March in Military Hospital, Yaba, Lagos State hails from Akwa-Ibom State.
-A south-south geographical region of Nigeria is predominantly occupied by minority tribes in Nigeria.
+Ekpenyong born on 21 March in Military Hospital, Yaba, Lagos State hails from Akwa-Ibom State, a south-south geographical region of Nigeria that is predominantly occupied by minority tribes in Nigeria.
 Ekpenyong received all his education from primary level to tertiary level in Nigeria.
 He attended Corona Schools Crèche, Ikoyi and Corona School Victoria Island to obtain primary education.
 He attended Government College Ojo secondary school where he obtained his West African Senior School Certificate.
 Ekpenyong attended the University Of Calabar In Cross River State and obtained a Bachelor of Arts Degree in Linguistics and in 1982 obtained a Masters's Degree in International Law and Diplomacy from the University of Lagos.